Liam-Hayes8/financial-calcs/README.md

 This is a single container Flask app that provides three financial calculators:
 <br>

--- Mortgage Calculator: Calculate montly principal and interest payment
+-- Mortgage Calculator: Calculate monthly principal and interest payment

 -- 401(k) Calculator: Calculate future value with annual contributions